Rivian: Collaborations

 On December 20, 2018, professional rock climber Alex Honnold announced his partnership with Rivian as a brand partner and collaborator.
 During a live stream on June 15, 2019, Rivian announced plans to collaborate with the Honnold Foundation and nonprofit Casa Pueblo on a solar project aiming to establish a microgrid in Adjuntas, Puerto Rico, a city that was severely affected by Hurricane Maria in 2017.
 Rivian planned to repurpose used battery packs from its development vehicles into stationary energy storage units.
 The microgrid is intended to grant residents access to electricity for core business and will be used daily to mitigate the high cost of energy in Puerto Rico, which is twice the U.S. national average.
 The project was expected to launch in 2020.

 In 2019, Rivian partnered with actors Ewan McGregor and Charley Boorman to provide prototypes for use as logistics vehicles and camera cars for the British TV series Long Way Up.
 They also set up 240 level 2 charging stations at 140 locations, along the route from Tierra del Fuego to Los Angeles.

 Rivian partners with Yakima for their roof racks (bike, kayak, surfboard etc.) and rooftop tents, and MAXTRAX for their recovery boards.

 In 2024, Volkswagen announced they would form a joint venture with Rivian.
+The venture, formally launched in November 2024, was structured to reach up to $5.8 billion in total investment by 2027; Volkswagen's stake grew in stages as technical milestones were met, and by May 2026 Volkswagen had become Rivian's largest shareholder, ahead of Amazon.
+Volkswagen's ID.EVERY1-derived small EV, expected in 2027, is anticipated to be the first Volkswagen model to use the joint venture's electrical architecture and software.